aaronsms/HelloWorld/README.md

 <a name="connect-online"></a>
 ## Connect Online

-Find someone with similar learning goals to practice speaking with.
+Find someone with similar learning goals to practice speaking with online, even when you're unable to meet-up.

 <p>
 <img src="./prototype/messenger-preview.jpg" width="250">